houda1999/React_JS_Dashboard_For_Delivery_App/README.md

 # React_JS_Dashboard_For_Delivery_App
-This application is a dashboard for a delivery agency for Moroccan dishes
+This application is a dashboard for a delivery agency for Moroccan dishes.
+For frontend I used ( React.js ) and for backend (Node.js) / MongoDB database.

 The administrator authenticates with his email and a password in this interface